vrchost/rooibos/resources/docs/installation/Installation_on_Ubuntu_Linux.md

 service solr start
 ```

+Please take a moment to inspect all the settings in
+`/etc/default/solr.in.sh`; sometimes there are discrepancies
+in the default paths in the configuration file versus the
+actual locations of the installation.

 ## Install MDID
 ### Create database
 Create a new MySQL database or restore an existing database from a previous